 Mobility & Movement

-Limited head and neck movement depending on
+Limited head and neck movement depending on muscle strength.

 Complete paralysis of arms, body and legs.

 Sympathetic nervous system will be compromised, possibility of autonomic dysreflexia.

 Electric wheelchair may possibly be controlled by either a chin or "sip and puff" controller, this will vary depending on dexterity.